-From gift giving to feasts, Christianity has always celebrated many different holidays in different forms.
+From gift-giving to feasts, Christianity has always celebrated many different holidays in different forms.
 However, there is one holiday that tends to stand out from the rest.
 That holiday is Three Kings Day.
 So follow us on our ship into the past as we learn about Three Kings Day.

-The history of Three Kings Day
+History of Three Kings Day

 Also known as Epiphany or Theophany, Three Kings Day is a Christian feast day that celebrates the revelation of God in his Son as human in Jesus Christ.
 The observance had its origins in the eastern Christian churches and was a general celebration of the manifestation of the incarnation of Jesus Christ.
 It included the commemoration of his birth; the visit of the Magi, all of Jesus’ childhood events, his baptism in the Jordan by John the Baptist, and even the miracle at the wedding at Cana in Galilee.

 He also asserts that the Miracle of Cana occurred on the same calendar day.
 In a sermon delivered on December 25th 380 A.D., St. Gregory of Nazianzus referred to the day as ta theophania(“the Theophany”, an alternative name for Epiphany).
-He said that it is a day commemorating the holy nativity of Christ and told his listeners that they would soon be celebrating the baptism of Christ.
+He said that it is a day commemorating the holy Nativity of Christ and told his listeners that they would soon be celebrating the baptism of Christ.

 Then, on Three Kings Day, he preached two more sermons, where he declared that the celebration of the birth of Christ and the visitation of the Magi had taken place and that they would now commemorate his Baptism.
 At this time, the celebration of the two events was being observed on separate occasions.

 How to celebrate Three Kings Day